Conservatory Extension Guide

 We're going to briefly explain the steps involved in building a conservatory, so you have a better idea of how the contractors will go about creating your conservatory extension.

-- Firstly, the foundations are lay and set in small channels where your conservatory will be.
+• Foundations Laid — Before building commences, the foundations are laid in channels where your conservatory is to be built.

-- These foundations will then be set with a weed preventing membrane to ensure the longevity of the structure.
+• Set with Membrane — These foundations will then be set with a weed-preventing membrane to ensure the longevity of the structure.

-- Base sections are then fixed into place along with being fixed to your house.
+• Base Sections Fixed — Base sections are then fixed into place along with being secured to your house.

-- Floor insulation sheets are next, followed closes by the fixed flooring of your choice.
+• Flooring Fitted — Floor insulation sheets are installed first, followed closely by the fixed flooring of your choice.

-- Next, a skirt is fixed to the base structure so the walls and window frames can be fixed into place.
+• Walls and Window Frames Fixed — A skirt is attached to the base structure so the walls and window frames can be fixed into place.

 How Long Does It Take to Build a Conservatory Extension?